 Central Oregon’s Wild River Wilderness

-Wilderness designation can help keep Whychus-Deschutes wild!
-Whychus-Deschutes is an area that is special to thousands of Central Oregonians.
-By designating this irreplaceable landscape as Wilderness, Congress can permanently protect the rugged natural beauty, cultural history and opportunities for recreation and solitude that make Whychus-Deschutes unique, protecting this natural heritage for future generations.
+Whychus-Deschutes is an area that is treasured by thousands of Central Oregonians.
+By designating this irreplaceable landscape as Wilderness, Congress can permanently protect the rugged natural beauty, cultural history and opportunities for recreation and solitude that make Whychus-Deschutes unique, securing this natural heritage for future generations.

-The Oregon Natural Desert Association (ONDA), concerned citizens of Central Oregon and adjacent landowners seek a federal Wilderness designation for 18,973 acres of public land currently managed as the Steelhead Falls Wilderness Study Area/Inventoried Roadless Area.
-Some of the unique values that would be permanently protected with a wilderness designation for this area include:
+The Oregon Natural Desert Association (ONDA), concerned citizens of Central Oregon and adjacent landowners seek a permanent federal designation for 18,973 acres of public land currently managed as the Steelhead Falls Wilderness Study Area/Inventoried Roadless Area.
+Some of the unique values that would be permanently protected include:

 As our population grows, there is more pressure on natural areas that are popular for outdoor recreation.
 The Bureau of Land Management estimated that in 2012 over 12,000 people visited Steelhead Falls to enjoy this spectacular section of the Middle Deschutes River.
 Thousands more enjoy fishing, kayaking, hiking, hunting or horseback riding in the Whychus-Deschutes canyons every year.
 The Whychus-Deschutes area needs a designation that reflects its special status, while also giving federal land managers the tools they need to effectively care for our public lands.